pbertera/www.bertera.it/content/pages/cv.md

 ## About

+I’m IT professional with more than 15 years of experience about Linux, Cloud platforms, Virtualization, Containers and Containers orchestration.
+I'm working as a Senior Technical Account Manager at Red Hat helping customer on the path of OpenShift adoption on public and private environments.

-Network engineer specialised in VoIP systems and network management.
+I have a strong experience as network and system engineer specialised in  VoIP systems and network management.

-Strong background in software engineering and various IT technologies.
-More than 10 years managing complex IT systems and providing tech support.
+Specialities:

-Specialities: VoIP and communication technologies, networking, virtualisation and Python programming.
+- VoIP and communication technologies
+- Networking
+- Virtualisation
+- Containers and microservice adoption

 ### Technical skills and competencies:

-- *Containers orchestration:* Kubernetes OpenShift, Docker, Podman, CRI-O
+- *Containers orchestration:* Kubernetes, Red Hat OpenShift, Docker, Podman, CRI-O
+- *GitOps, DevOps & CI/CD:* Tekton, Jenkins, ArgoCD, Red Hat ACM
 - *VoIP:* VoIP networks, Good experience in managing of complex and distributed VoIP infrastructures.
 Cisco CUCM (6.x - 7.x - 8.x), Cisco CM Express, Asterisk, OpenSIPS.
 Deep knowledge in snom products: phones and PBX (snom ONE).
 - *Programming:* Excellent knowledge of the language Python, PHP and Unix Shell languages, System Unix programming, GNU/Make; very good knowledge of automation in system administration.
-- *VCS Systems:* Project managing with Subversion, CVS, git, Trac.
+- *VCS Systems:* Project managing with Subversion, CVS, git, Trac, Jira.
 - *Database:* MySQL, PostgreSQL, MSSQL, SQLite.
 - *Networking:* In-depth knowledge of network protocols and issues, daily use of Cisco devices (IOS, PIX), Vyatta appliances and network softwares (OpenVPN,